hardin47/st47s-and-d47a/content/blog/2022-06-06-the-islands/index.markdown

 One of my favorite aspects of The Islands project is the ability for students to do a power analysis on pilot data.
 I find power to be a difficult concept to teach.
 Not only are the technical aspects usually pretty hard, but the intuition is also really hard (especially for students who haven't yet done any data collection of their own).
-The power analysis part of the project allows me, the intructor, to do all of the work, and the students just need to wrap their heads around what is happening.
+The power analysis part of the project allows me, the instructor, to do all of the work, and the students just need to wrap their heads around what is happening.
 I have each group post their data to a Google sheet, and then I pull in the data and run a quick power analysis assuming the difference in `\(\mu\)` values is the same as what we saw with the pilot data (the difference in `\(\bar{x}\)` values).
 The students then change the sample size and the effect size to come up with scenarios that would give them a power of 0.7.
 Their reflection has them questioning whether or not the effect size is real and whether or not they have the resources to collect the number of observations needed for a power of 0.7.